The European Accessibility Act (EAA)

 - An explanation of how the service aligns with the digital accessibility standards listed in Annex I of the European Accessibility Act

 Service providers must demonstrate that the service is delivered and monitored in compliance with all applicable requirements of the EAA, and this information must be made available to the public in an accessible format.
+Non-conformance must be reported to the proper authority with some authorities requiring rolling reporting.

 Ensuring compliance

-It’s important to understand that the EAA is a directive, not a standard.
+It’s important to understand that the EAA is a directive, not a digital accessibility standard.
 It does not refer to a specific accessibility standard, and leaves it to each country to define its own regulations and adopt a specific standard and conformance level.

 Baked into the EAA are the four principles of accessible websites and mobile applications: Perceivable, Operable, Understandable, and Robust (POUR).

 Deque recommends complying with more stringent accessibility standards such as EN 301 549.
 Proactive steps reduce the risk of non-conformance from penalties and reduce the burden on your accessibility and development teams.
+For long-term compliance, consider also testing for WCAG 2.2 AA, which is expected to be incorporated into EN 301 549 v4.1.1 later in 2026.

 EN 301 549